kevcodez/kevcodez-blog/docs/posts/2020-09-12-intellij-idea-collaborative-development/README.md

 ## **How do I get it?**

 Fill out the [survey from JetBrains](https://surveys.jetbrains.com/s3/code-with-me) and you will be redirected to a Google Drive containing the plugin as zip.
-You have to install the plugin from disk by going to your plugins in IDEA and select "todo"
+You have to install the plugin from disk by going to your plugins in IDEA and select "Install plugin from disk".

 Also check out the official [FAQ](https://www.jetbrains.com/help/idea/faq-about-code-with-me.html).